-A candidate who has inadvertently omitted the printing details from his/her printed EAs can make a statutory declaration to give the omitted details, and deposit such declaration with the relevant RO within 7 days after the publication of the offending EA [s 92(6) of the EP (RRE) Reg].
-Candidates who have taken this remedial step will not be prosecuted for contravention of s 92(4) of the EP (RRE) Reg.
-The statutory declaration will be made available for public inspection by the relevant RO till the end of the period in which copies of election return are available for inspection under s 41(6) of the ECICO [s 92(7) of the EP (RRE) Reg].
+A candidate who has inadvertently omitted the printing details from his/her printed EAs can make a statutory declaration to give the omitted details, and deposit such declaration with the RO of the respective constituency within 7 days after the publication of the offending EA [s 105(6) of the EAC (EP) (LC) Reg].
+Candidates who have taken this remedial step will not be prosecuted for contravention of s 105(4) of the EAC (EP) (LC) Reg.
+The statutory declaration will be made available for public inspection by the relevant RO till the end of the period in which copies of election returns are available for inspection under s 41(6) of the ECICO [s 105(7) of the EAC (EP) (LC) Reg].
+[Amended in June 2012 and June 2016]

-PART IX : NON-COMPLIANCE WITH THE LAW AND ITS CONSEQUENCES
+PART IX: NON-COMPLIANCE WITH THE LAW AND ITS CONSEQUENCES